ChrisBrooksbank/DigiStandards/CSharp.md

 	* Decorate the action with [ChildActionOnly] assuming you dont want to be able to hit endpoint by hitting its URL
 	* This action can return Partial e.g.  return PartialView("_Navigation", model);

+* If a Controller method has a LOT of parameters, especially if used elsewhere, wrap inside a new class ( put in Model folder, but dont call it a viewmodel, e.g. call it a ParameterModel )
+* Ensure FavIcon

 ## Mappers
+* Inject these via interfaces, see EQM